StevenBlack/vocab/vocabulary.md

 one considers their ideology more important than truth, reason, or sanity.
 To one's allies, this is an oath of unwavering loyalty.
 To one's enemies, it is a threat display.

+### Shirky principle (law of software)
+Institutions will try to preserve the problem to which they are the solution.
+-- Clay Shirky, 2010

 ### shoah